torinfs/MatSCF/README.md

-# ClosedShellHF
+# MatSCF
-Restricted Hartree-Fock program written in MATLAB
+A quantum chemistry program written in MATLAB that can run both restricted hartree-fock and restricted kohn-sham density functional theory calculations.